From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Experiments

-\textbf{RQ8: Does deploying the Planner and the Executor modules of a RAG agent to two specialized LLMs outperform the same RAG agent supported by one single LLM?} The planner and executor modules address distinct aspects of the question answering task.
-To compare deployment strategies, we trained both a single LLM on all data and two specialized LLM on partitioned data.
+\textbf{RQ8: Does deploying the Planner and the Executor modules of a RAG agent on two specialized LLMs outperform the same RAG agent supported by one single LLM?} The planner and executor modules address distinct aspects of the question answering task.
+To compare deployment strategies, we trained both a single LLM on all data and two specialized LLM on partitioned data for the planner and executor sides.
 As shown in Table~\ref{tab:multiagent}, the performance difference between the single-LLM and dual-LLM setups is modest.
 The slight advantage of the single-LLM setup suggests a positive transfer learning effect, where training on both planning and in-context reasoning tasks is mutually beneficial.
 This indicates that the key to unlocking the potential of small-scale LLMs is not specialization, but the quality of the training data.